 The drug causes impairment with certain nerves in the body, which can lead to difficulty controlling the nerves that are used for starting and maintaining a urine stream.

-Additionally, patients who undergo surgery on the kidneys, urethra, or the bladder, may develop urinary hesitancy when scar tissue leads to a construction of the urethra.
+Additionally, patients who undergo surgery on the kidneys, urethra, or the bladder, may develop hesitancy in urination when scar tissue leads to a construction of the urethra.

 Urinary hesitancy is linked to urinary problems with a person’s urine stream.

 There may be difficulty passing urine, weak urinary stream, but some people may rather find it hard to maintain their urine stream once it has started.
 Both symptoms may develop in a single patient as well.